iguillenp/iguillenp.github.io/_posts/2024-04-1-phd-research-stay-24.md

 **Participation in the LREC-COLING 2024 conference**: Volunteer to attend the conference to learn about the latest developments in the field of NLP.
 Networking with other professionals and sharing research experiences.

 ## Activity during the stay

-- I presented a poster at the COMETE (COMputer SciEnce DeparTmEnt) PhD Workshop on my activity in political discourse analysis.
+- I presented a poster at the COMETE (COMputer SciEnce DeparTmEnt) PhD Workshop on my activity in political discourse analysis through ontologies.
 - I volunteered during the LREC-COLING 2024 conference and was able to attend the conference.